Generic Name: everolimus (Zortress) (E ver OH li mus (ZOR tress))

 seizure medicine; or

-This list is not complete and many other drugs can interact with Zortress.
+This list is not complete and many other drugs may affect Zortress.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about everolimus